 Regardless of which development methodology you use, you must plan for what and when the team will deliver.
 Dates still matter for nearly every team.

-The Aha!
-Releases > Overview page allows teams to plan the different phases and milestones to manage each release.
+The Releases > Gantt page allows product teams to plan the different phases and milestones to manage each release.
 Phases and milestones are meant to manage the success of the release, not the feature workflow.
 If you want a more complete template, including features and dependencies, you can copy an existing release.
 This article shares both options.

-Create one or more release templates to include phases and milestones appropriate for different types of releases (e.g. SaaS vs. on-premise, beta vs. GA, major vs. minor releases).
-As you add each phase and milestone, the template is saved in real time so that when you're done, you can go back to your releases and add a new one.
-While creating phases and milestones for your template you can also add To-dos -- which allow you to ensure the various cross-functional tasks defined throughout your template are easily repeatable with each new release -- set the number of days in between phases, and define dependencies between your phases and milestones.
+Create one or more release templates that include phases and milestones that are appropriate for different types of releases (e.g. SaaS vs. on-premise, beta vs. GA, major vs. minor releases).
+While creating phases and milestones for your template, you can also add to-dos, which help you to ensure that the various cross-functional tasks defined throughout your template are easily repeatable with each new release — set the number of days in between phases and define dependencies between your phases and milestones.

-Once a template is added, you can always add or remove phases and milestones according to the unique needs of a release.
-Simply select the release to bring out the release detail slider (or go to Releases Detail).
-To remove phases or milestones hover over the desired one and click the x to the right.
+- Add or remove phases and milestones according to the unique needs of your release.
+Select the release to bring out the release detail drawer (or go to Releases > Detail).
+To remove phases or milestones, hover over the desired one and click the x to the right.
 To add, click the Add Phase or Add Milestone buttons.
-These can also be easily renamed.

 Phase and milestone dependencies

-Even in the most agile places, there are times when one activity can't start until the proceeding one ends.
+Even in the most agile teams, there are times when one activity can't start until the preceding one ends.
 For example, I probably should not send out my press release announcing a new product until the new product's website is live.
-We support end-to-start dependencies between phases and milestones (in the same product).
-This has the added benefit that if you have dependent phases or milestones and move the parent, the children will move as well.
+Aha! supports end-to-start dependencies between phases and milestones (in the same product).
+If you have dependent phases or milestones and move the parent, any child records will move as well.

-You can establish dependencies easily by mousing over a phase, clicking the ball icon that appears, and dragging it to the phase you want to create a dependency with.
+You can establish dependencies by hovering over a phase, clicking the ball icon that appears, and dragging it to the phase that requires the completion of the initial phase.

 Copy an existing release to a new release

-When creating a new release, there are instances where it is desirable to copy all phases, milestones, features, dependencies, and to-dos from an existing release.
-Choosing to copy a release differs from selecting a "release phase template" for a new release in that a copy already includes the features and dependencies.
+When creating a new release, there are instances when it is desirable to copy all phases, milestones, features, dependencies, and to-dos from an existing release.
+Choosing to copy a release differs from selecting a release phase template for a new release in that a copy already includes the features and dependencies.

-Upon creating a new release, you can choose to "create new release" or "copy existing release".
+Upon creating a new release, you can choose Create new release or Copy existing release.
 The existing release can come from any product and across product lines.